solventrix/Honeur-Setup/remote-installation/helper-scripts/README.md

 6. (OPTIONAL when **_ldap_** is chosen for the installation security) Additional connections details will be asked to connect to the existing LDAP Server.
 7. The script will prompt you to enter a Fully Qualified Domain Name (FQDN) or IP Address of the host machine.
 Atlas/WebAPI will only be accessible on the host machine (via localhost) if you accept the default ‘localhost’ value.
 8. The script will prompt you to enter a Directory on the host machine to save the Zeppelin logs, notebooks and prepared distributed analytics data.
 Please provide an absolute path.
+9. The script will prompt you to enter a new password for athena database user.
+10. The script will prompt you to enter a new password for athena_admin database user.

 Once done, the script will download all essential docker images and will create the docker containers.